 I’ve been getting full sized luffas from my zone 6b garden for years now, always picking them in October when they’re still green.
 If you read any other article on Luffa sponges that tells you you’ll only get a useable sponge from a Luffa that’s dried to a dark brown on the vine don’t believe it.
 It ain’t true.

-There’s a bit of a funny story behind picking my Luffa sponges this year actually.
+There’s a bit of a funny story behind picking my Luffa sponges one year actually.

 It was Thanksgiving at my house and all but 2 of the dinner guests were slouching in the family room waiting for the turkey to hit the table and the last 2 guests to arrive.
 I went in to check to see if anyone needed anything and everyone in the room happened to be discussing the weather.
 Because we’re Canadian.
 And not especially well versed in politics.
 Apparently there was going to be frost that night.